 While most master’s in taxation programs will prepare you for a career as an accountant, other programs focus more on the legal aspects of taxation.
-These programs are designed for lawyers and other legal professionals who wish to gain expertise in the area of tax law, and may or may not meet the requirements for CPA licensure.
-When reviewing programs, it’s important to be clear about your career goals, and understand the difference between the two types of programs.
+These programs are designed for lawyers and other legal professionals who wish to gain expertise in the area of tax law, and they may or may not meet the requirements for CPA licensure.
+When reviewing programs, it’s important to be clear about your career goals and understand the difference between the two types of programs.

 Another option for individuals who want to earn their CPA license is a master’s in accounting program.
 These types of programs will also help you develop the skills and knowledge base you need to be successful in the accounting field, without an emphasis on taxation and tax codes.
 The type of program you choose will depend on your interests and professional goals.